-In view of these constraints it is recommended that NCPD be given legal status through an Act of Parliament which will define its functions, scope of mandate and the powers of the Administrator/Director.
-The new status should empower NCPD to respond rapidly and flexibly to programme needs.
+In view of these constraints it is recommended that NCPD be given legal status through an Act of Parliament which will define its appropriate location, functions, scope of mandate and the powers of the Administrator/Director.
+The new status should empower NCPD to respond rapidly and flexibly to programme needs and to thoroughly scrutinize the NGOs and other players in the population field.